AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 >[!NOTE]
 >
-> - The left panel is resizable.
+>The left panel is resizable.
 To resize the panel, bring the cursor on the panel boundary, the cursor changes to a double-headed arrow, select and drag to resize the panel width.
-> - Starting with 2025.11.0 release, **Repository** in the Editor will be deprecated and replaced by **Explorer** for **Cloud service** setup.
-For **On-Premise** setup, you will continue to view and use Repository through the Editor interface till 5.1 release of Experience Manager Guides.

 The left panel gives you access to the following features: